 And some local authorities are considering banning parking on the pavement altogether.

 So what could change if they start to crack down?

-We asked people across the UK, and more than half of them* (55%) have been affected by someone parking on the pavement.
+We asked people across the UK, and more than half of them* (55%) have been affected by someone parking on the kerb or pavement.

-In some areas with narrow streets, motorists don’t have a choice but to park on paths, as their cars could hold up traffic or block emergency vehicles.
+However, on narrow streets, motorists often don’t have a choice but to park up on the kerbs.
+If they parked on the street, their cars could hold up traffic or block emergency vehicles.

 The rules surrounding parking are already something of a minefield, and a quarter (25%) of people are confused by pavement parking.

 And with some parts of the UK opting to ban pavement parking while others don’t, this only adds to the confusion.

 Is it illegal to park on the pavement?